batonogov/pyRoomOSxAPI/README.md

 ---

-> from pyRoomOSxAPI import xCommand
+> from pyroomos import xCommand

-> from pyRoomOSxAPI import xConfiguration
+> from pyroomos import xConfiguration

-> from pyRoomOSxAPI import xFeedback
+> from pyroomos import xFeedback